dsinghan/webapp/README.md

 # Source Code Explanation
 We create a new `server` object when we initialize our application.
 This allows us to accept requests and wraps the rest of our application logic.

 The server accepts a config file in the format of an Nginx config file.
 It declares a config_parser object, which extracts the details from the config file when initializing the server.
 We use the "conf/my_config" file when starting our server.
 It contains `locations` server parameters, which redirect users to certain directories based on their path (see below).
-The config parser decides which request handler
+The config parser decides which request handler we should use.

 The server instantiates a new instance of the `session` class.
 The session handles our requests, determines which